verbelowski/starlight/english/policy.md

--
-This data allows for searching and displaying information about Discord server users and performing commands quickly.
-Therefore, if you are on a server where we provide the Service and wish to remove your data from temporary storage, you should leave that server to ensure deletion.
+- This data allows for searching and displaying information about Discord server users and performing commands quickly.
+If you are on a server where we provide the Service and want to remove your data from temporary storage, you should leave that server to ensure deletion.